acecilia/OpenWRTInvasion/README.md

 mtd -e OS1 -r write openwrt-ramips-mt7621-xiaomi_mir3g-v2-squashfs-sysupgrade.bin OS1
 ```

-OpenWrt will be installed (without Luci).
+This will install the snapshot version of OpenWrt (without Luci).
 You can now use ssh to connect to the router (and install Luci if you prefer it).

 ## Demo